vasquez-jpr/vasquez-jpr/README.md

 - 👋 Hi, I’m @vasquez-jpr
 - 👀 I’m interested in ... mathematics, sciences, computation, information, technology for good
 - 🌱 I’m currently learning ...
 JavaScript
-- 💞️ I’m looking to collaborate on ... open source projects
+- 💞️ I’m looking to collaborate on ... open source projects, first contributions
-- 📫 How to reach me ... is through this platform
+- 📫 How to reach me ... is through this platform and by email - vasquez.jpr@yahoo.com
 - 😄 Pronouns: ...
-He/Him
+He/Him/His
-- ⚡ Fun fact: ... that's a hard one
+- ⚡ Fun fact: ...
+I'm easy to confound (which isn't fun, really)

 <!---
 vasquez-jpr/vasquez-jpr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.